microsoft/nni/docs/en_US/Tuner/BuiltinTuner.rst

 Usage of Built-in Tuners
 ------------------------

-Using a built-in tuner provided by the NNI SDK requires one to declare the **builtinTunerName** and **classArgs** in the ``config.yml`` file.
+Using a built-in tuner provided by the NNI SDK requires one to declare the  **builtinTunerName** and**** in the ``config.yml`` file.
 In this part, we will introduce each tuner along with information about usage and suggested scenarios, classArg requirements, and an example configuration.

 Note: Please follow the format when you write your ``config.yml`` file.
 Some built-in tuners need to be installed using ``nnictl package``\ , like SMAC.